queekao/interview-cathay-united-bank-frontend-nextjs/README.md

 # interview-cathay-united-bank

-This is an interview project
+This is an interview project, the answer is inside of the `/pages/test` directory and `/test/1` will be the first .pdf question then `/test/2` will be the second .pdf question

 ## Frontend Configuration